OpenNebula/website/content/integrations/backup_extensions/veeam.md

 ![image](/images/veeam/verification.png)

+### Logging information

+The ovirtapi server will generate logs in the following directory depending on the operating system used:

+* Ubuntu/Debian: ``/var/log/apache2``
+* Alma/RHEL: ``/var/log/httpd``

+If you use the cleanup script provided at ``/usr/share/one/backup_clean.rb``, the cleanup logs will be placed at ``/var/log/one/backup_cleaner_script.log``.

 ## Current limitations and issues

 - Volatile disks cannot be backed up.
+They will not be displayed in the Veeam interface.
 - Veeam will not attempt incremental backups, so all backups will be full.
 - When trying to start a backup job, the following error may appear.
 It can be solved by refreshing the backup job properties (even if no configuration is changed):